Nevenall/ghosting-the-edge/manuscript.md

 ##### Mechanic

-“Engineers can design 'em and AIs can build 'em, but nither of 'em really know what these things can do.”
+"Engineers can design 'em and AIs can build 'em, but nither of 'em really know what these things can do."

 ###### Peak Skills